akvorado/akvorado/console/data/docs/05-troubleshooting.md

 Notably, it may complain about a missing schema for a received message.
 In this case, you need to ensure the schemas used by *Akvorado* are available.
-When using `docker-compose`, you can restart the orchestrator and ClickHouse to ensure it downloads the latest schemas.
+When using `docker compose`, you can restart the orchestrator and ClickHouse to ensure it downloads the latest schemas.
 Otherwise, you can manually execute the script installing the schemas on your ClickHouse server and restart: